phrp720/aw-sync-suite/aw-sync-center/README.md

 ## Overview

-This repository provides a **Docker Compose setup** to deploy Grafana and Prometheus as a centralized hub, collecting data from ActivityWatch Sync Agents ([aw-sync-agent](https://github.com/phrp720/aw-sync-agent)) monitoring user activity on various systems.
+This component provides a **Docker Compose setup** to deploy Grafana and Prometheus as a centralized hub, collecting data from ActivityWatch Sync Agents ([aw-sync-agent](https://github.com/phrp720/aw-sync-suite/tree/master/aw-sync-agent)) monitoring user activity on various systems.

 ## Getting Started